KnudsenMorten/ClientInspectorV2/README.md

 16. Windows firewall - settings for all 3 modes
 17. Group Policy - last refresh
 18. TPM information - relavant to detect machines with/without TPM

+Feel free to add more cool data-collections to suit your needs.
+If you want to take part in the community, please send me your collections, if you think they can be of great great value to others.

+Drop me an email on mok@mortenknudsen.net with your code, then I will include it - for the benefit of the whole community.

 # Source data - what data can I use ?
 You can use **any source data** which can be retrieved by Powershell into an object (wmi, cim, external data, rest api, xml-format, json-format, csv-format, etc.)